RNAseq Data

 cd $RNA_HOME/refs/

-# Convert Gtf to genePred
+# Convert our reference transcriptome GTF to genePred format

 gtfToGenePred chr22_with_ERCC92.gtf chr22_with_ERCC92.genePred

-# Convert genPred to bed12
+# Convert the genPred format to bed12 format

 genePredToBed chr22_with_ERCC92.genePred chr22_with_ERCC92.bed12